Alzheimer's Documentary Series

 We've been married for 34 years, and we're looking for many, many, many, many more.

-So we are all members of Temple Rodef Sholom.
+So we are all members of Temple Rodef Shalom.

 We're all friends for a long time.

-Many of us had, and I had, had this tradition in particular of every Friday lunch at McLean Family Restaurant.
+Many of us had, and I had had this tradition in particular of every Friday lunch, the McLean Family Restaurant.

 That's what I know.